Within This Page

 A. Opportunities in the Design Process

 The typical building process consists of at least three primary phases: 1) programming, 2) design, and 3) construction.
 In the programming phase, by identifying budgets, schedules, design principles, spatial requirements, and functional relationships, designers are setting the stage for aesthetic success.
 Low budgets and tight schedules may limit opportunities for quality design and construction.
 But high visibility projects may present unique opportunities for design excellence.
-Programming charrettes, first pioneered by William Peña and described in his book Problem Seeking: An Architectural Programming Primer, 5th Edition, can be especially effective in developing the principles that will guide the design effort.
+Programming charrettes, can be especially effective in developing the principles that will guide the design effort.
 In a charrette, where the design team works at the client's site for a defined period of time to develop the initial design principles and concepts, the distractions of the home office are minimized and the design team can focus on the task at hand.
 Also, when precedents are studied and sites are analyzed, issues related to context and compatibility can influence aesthetic choices.
 For example, will the project be a "fabric" building thus necessitating a close fit with the existing architectural context?
 Or, will it be a "landmark" building that can break contextual rules related to height, materials, and proportion?

 Are there local guidelines or standards that can be used to enhance the design?
 In the design phase, when floor plans, elevations, building systems, and materials choices are finalized, designers make aesthetic choices continuously.
 For instance, will the windows be recessed or will they be flush with the exterior finish?
 Will there be any trim or details on the façade?
 Will there be a visible roof, a gravel stop, or a parapet?